benreiff/JavaScript-UFO-Website/README.md

 I created an interactive website based on a dataset of UFO sightings across the United States.
 The website allows users to filter table data based on the date of the UFO sighting.

-I wrote code that appended a table to the web page adding new rows of data for each UFO sighting.
+I appended a table to the web page adding new rows of data for each UFO sighting.

 ![TableSample](UFO-level-1/UFO_table_sample.JPG)